glurp/dsl-gtk/README.md

 A DSL for building simple GUI ruby application.
 Based on gtk.

-Gui programming should be as simpler as in Tcl/Tk envirronement.
+Gui programming should be as simpler as in Tcl/Tk environment.
-Ruiby should be as easy..

 Resources
 ==========